Yellow-footed tortoise: Reproduction and growth

 Breeding is synchronized with the onset of the rainy season (from July to September), where a general increase in activity is noted.
 Males identify each other by eliciting a characteristic head movement, a series of jerks away from and back to mid-position.
 Another male will make the same head movements.
 No head movement in response is the first indication that the other tortoise is a female.
 Scientific experimentation and observation has also indicated head coloration has to be correct.
 He will then sniff the cloacal region of the other tortoise.
 Copulation usually follows, though sometimes there is a period of biting at the legs.
 During courtship and copulation, the male makes clucking sounds very much like those of a chicken, with a set pattern in pitches of the clucking sounds.
 Rival males will battle, attempting to overturn each other, but neither the males nor females will defend a territory.
 They are considered nomadic in their movements.
 In almost every tortoise species where male combat occurs, the males are always larger than the females.
 This is in comparison to aquatic species, where the males are usually smaller than the females and do not engage in male-to-male combat.
 Species with male combat are thought to have evolved larger males because they have a better chance of winning a bout and mating with a female, thus passing on their larger size to their offspring.
 Species with smaller males evolved because smaller males are more mobile and can mate with a large number of females, thus passing on their genes.

+Conservation status

-Conservation statusChelonoidis denticulatus is an endangered species.
+Chelonoidis denticulatus is an endangered species.
 The major populations located in South America are protected under the Convention on International Trade in Endangered Species, Appendix II.

 As with many species of turtles and tortoises, many yellow-footed tortoises end up as food items in local markets.

+In Peru yellow-footed tortoise eggs are a delicacy.
+While illegal, their trade is common in the Peruvian amazon.

 This species of tortoise is popular in the pet trade.